 Hardy and no fuss, cauliflower is a great garden choice for your winter garden.
 Whether you like your cauliflower drizzled with cheese sauce or raw and crunchy in a salad, it should be a staple in any garden.
-Although cauliflower can grow quite large, their roots are shallow which means that you can grow them in a container.
+Although they can grow quite large, their roots are shallow which means that you can grow them in a container.

 Growing cauliflowers in containers is not very difficult if you take care of it’s requirements and expose it to the right conditions.

 Although cauliflower does take a little longer from sowing to harvest than some of it’s family members (cabbage), it is worth the wait.
 Cauliflowers can be planted anytime in a frost free climate when the temperature is in the range of 10 C to 25 C, do not exceed these temperatures, cauliflower does not like hot weather.

 If you’re sowing your cauliflower from seed, place in to nutrient rich soil, 2cm deep and 4cm apart.
 Once your seedlings have germinated and the plants have several leaves on them, you can move them to a container.